Andyyh2005/DataIngestionToHANA/README.md

+This blog will show you how to ingest stream(unbounded) data into SAP HANA in a fault-tolerant way using SAP Data Intelligence.
+We will start from a simple solution and improve it gradually until the processing meet the demand of our expectation.

 ## 1. A simple data ingestion pipeline
 The below figure shows a simple example pipeline provided by SAP Data Intelligence.
 The data generator produces sensor data as a CSV string message.
 The message is loaded into SAP HANA and in parallel sent to a terminal, which you can use to see the generated data.